 For those not opting to visit the island of Zanzibar, the next 3 days are spent at leisure at the beach campsite in Dar es Salaam.
 There are various optional excursions available from the camp including diving, snorkelling and fishing trips.
 The driver and cook remain behind in Dar es Salaam during the excursion.

-Day 36: Zanzibar to Dar es Salaam Leaving Zanzibar, we return to the mainland and after exchanging addresses, we part ways, having just experienced a trip of a lifetime!
+DAY 36: Zanzibar to Dar es Salaam Leaving Zanzibar in the afternoon, we return to the mainland arriving back to camp in the late afternoon, or early evening.
+On arrival, where we exchange addresses and part ways, having just experienced a trip of a lifetime!

-South Africa: Wine Tasting 10 US$ Canoeing on Orange River (Min 4) 40 US$
+SOUTH AFRICA: Wine Tasting 15 US$ Canoeing on Orange River (Min 4) 50 US$